usgs/wdfn-blog/content/mapping_in_r.md

 Like plotting in R, there are endless intricacies to making maps, and we are only really scratching the surface here.
 Some other packages that you may find useful for certain applications include:

--   [sp](https://cran.r-project.org/web/packages/sp/index.html): The workhorse package for handling spatial data
--   [sf](https://cran.r-project.org/web/packages/sf/index.html): A newer package by many of the same authors as `sp` that simplifies spatial data manipulation
 -   [raster](https://cran.r-project.org/web/packages/raster/index.html): For working with your own raster data
+-   [sp](https://cran.r-project.org/web/packages/sp/index.html): The original workhorse package for handling spatial data. `sf` is largely replacing it, but you will see it a lot when Googling things.
+-   [geoknife](https://cran.r-project.org/web/packages/geoknife/index.html): A USGS package that utilizes the \[Geo Data Portal\] for processing gridded data.
+Covered in the [packages curriculum](https://owi.usgs.gov/R/training-curriculum/usgs-packages/).

 Also, check out our [additional topics in R](https://owi.usgs.gov/R/training-curriculum/intro-curriculum/Additional/) page for links to some other tutorials.